-As part of Chiqui's dream of sharing a part of her world with all of Cartagena - and seeing that her collection of treasures was beginning to overflow the confines of her home - the doors of Casa Chiqui finally opened.
-Housed in a 1930s warehouse restored by Chiqui herself, the shop has become a favorite destination for visitors to Cartagena.
+As part of Chiqui's dream of sharing a part of her world with all of Cartagena - and seeing that her collection of treasures was beginning to overflow the limits of her home - the doors of Casa Chiqui finally opened.
+Located in a 1930s warehouse restored by Chiqui herself, the store has become a favorite destination for all visitors to Cartagena.

 Alongside our treasures from around the world is Casa Chiqui's unique line of jewelry and accessories, which combines Chiqui's global experiences with the art and spirit of her beloved Cartagena.
 Designed by Chiqui herself, each piece in the collection is handcrafted by Colombian specialists in our Cartagena store.